Bulgarian Air Force: Destruction and survival under the peace treaty (1919–1936)

 The Chaika Naval Seaplane station at Varna was under Naval command.

 On 27 November 1919 the Treaty of Neuilly-sur-Seine was signed.
-In accordance with the treaty the Kingdom of Bulgaria was banned from operating military aircraft under any form for the next 20 years.
+In accordance with the treaty the Tsardom of Bulgaria was banned from operating military aircraft under any form for the next 20 years.
 All Bulgarian airplanes, balloons, aviation equipment, weaponry and ammunition were to be destroyed under Allied control and all personnel demobilised.
 Under the terms of the treaty any aircraft procured for civilian purposes had to be bought from the countries on the winning side.
 The combined engine power for any airplane (including multi-engined ones) was not to exceed 180 hp.
 In addition, the Bulgarian airspace was to be controlled by the allies and used according to the victorious countries' interests.

 In accordance with the treaty during 1920 no less than 70 airplanes, 110 aircraft engines, 3 air balloons, 76 machine guns, a number of photographic cameras and other aviation equipment were destroyed at the military airfield of Bozhurishte.
 The seaplanes of the Bulgarian Navy were delivered by train to the same airfield and scrapped soon after that.

 Due to the devotion of the Air Troops personnel and the help of the population of the surrounding villages, several aircraft were hidden, thus evading Allied inspection following destruction.
 Seven DFW C.V, Albatros C.III and a single Fokker D.VII were among the survivors.
 In addition, at least ten aviation engines (Benz Bz.IV and Mercedes D.III) were also saved.

 The Bulgarian government tried to get around the ban for military flight activity by establishing a Gendarmery Aeroplane Section in 1919.
 Since the Gendarmery was at that time a service under the Ministry of War, the creation of the unit was met by fierce opposition by the Allied commission.
 This almost resulted in the destruction of the whole Vrazhdebna Airfield, but the disbandment of the unit prevented this from happening.

 An Aeroflight Section under the Ministry of Railways, Postal Service and Telegraph was created in 1920.
 Bulgarian aviation personnel assembled two airplanes from hidden spares and parts, salvaged from the destroyed military airplanes.
 The two aircraft, known as "the mixed planes", recorded about 1000 flight hours altogether.
 The sole remaining Bulgarian Fokker D.VII was disguised as a two-seater, thus being classified as a trainer and returning to active service.